-3.0 Approach in other Authorities
+3.0 Comparison with Other Local Authorities

 - 3.1 The Regeneration and Planning Service has contacted other local authorities in Lancashire to assess how the Councillor Referral system is managed.
 That comparison has revealed that Lancaster's current arrangements for referral lack structure. - 3.2 Eleven of the Lancashire authorities responded to our request to provide information regarding their own Councillor Referral systems.
-All of the responding authorities specify a timescale for the submission of a Councillor Referral, ranging from 10 days to 21 days from publication of the proposal on the Weekly List.

-- 3.3 Most responding authorities (seven) require referral requests to be made by the Ward Councillor only.
+All of the responding authorities specify a timescale for the submission of a Councillor Referral, ranging from 10 days to 21 days from publication of the proposal on the Weekly List. - 3.3 Most responding authorities (seven) require referral requests to be made by the Ward Councillor only.
 Two authorities require 3 signatories.
-Six of the authorities have also introduced a system where referral requests can be turned down (in some of those cases, requests are assessed by either the Chair of Planning Committee; or by Officers; or by a group incorporating Chair, Vice-Chair and Opposition Spokesperson). - 3.4 Several authorities required requests to be made on a requisite form (for auditing purposes) and some stated that the referral request could only be considered on an initial application (not a re-submission).
-This re-submission point is important.
-It removes the scope for a developer to tactically withdraw a planning application just to resubmit to enable a Committee-level decision to be taken instead.
+Six of the authorities have also introduced a system where referral requests can be turned down (in some of those cases, requests are assessed by either the Chair of Planning Committee; or by Officers; or by a group incorporating Chair, Vice-Chair and Opposition Spokesperson). - 3.4 Several authorities required requests to be made on a requisite form (for clear and consistent auditing purposes) and some stated that the referral request could only be considered on an initial application (not a re-submission an application submitted within 12 months of a refusal or withdrawal of an application with the same or similar description, unless the initial application was referred to Committee within its 21 day period before it was withdrawn).

-4.0 Proposal
+4.0 Proposed Revisions